pjotrp/bioruby-alignment/doc/bio-alignment-design.md

     5   9   *    1

 most library implementations will have two strings "AGTA" and "59*1".
-Removing the third nucleodide would mean removing it twice, into first "AGA", and second "591".
+Removing the third nucleotide would mean removing it twice, into first "AGA", and second "591".
 With bio-alignment this is one action because we have one object for each element that contains both values, e.g. the payload of 'T' is '*'.
 Moving 'T' automatically moves '*'.

 In addition the bio-alignment library deals with codons and codon translation.
-Rather than track mulitiple matrices, the codon is viewed as an element, and the translated codon as the pay load.
+Rather than track multiple matrices, the codon is viewed as an element, and the translated codon as the pay load.
 Again, when an alignment gets reordered the code only has to do it in one place.